sihensel/docs/git.md

-`git add -u` | adds all _modified_ files to the local git repo `git commit -m "Commit Message"` | Commit the changes `git push` | pushes the commits from the local repo to the remote repo `git push -u` | push the local branch and set it as upsteam `git pull` | pull all changes from the remote repo to the local repo `git pull --rebase origin master` | rebases the local branch to the remote master `git rebase -i HEAD~3` | start interactive rebase for the last 3 commits
+`git add -u` | adds all _modified_ files to the local git repo `git commit -m "Commit Message"` | Commit the changes `git push` | pushes the commits from the local repo to the remote repo `git push -u` | push the local branch and set it as upstream `git pull` | pull all changes from the remote repo to the local repo `git pull --rebase origin master` | rebases the local branch to the remote master `git rebase -i HEAD~3` | start interactive rebase for the last 3 commits